 Later on, the Ministry of Economic Development, with the Ministerial Decree of December 2, 2004, updated the strategic objectives assigned to SOGIN, and envisaged the decommissioning of all nuclear power plants and nuclear fuel cycle facilities in a 20 years' time frame, provided that an adequate storage capacity of the resulting waste would be available.
-In the context of the ongoing authorization process of the NPPs decommissioning plans, the regulatory body ISPRA, at that time

-APAT, has in fact taken the position that, before the start up of dismantling activities of the nuclear island, in the case of unavailability of the final National repository, the licensee has to provide an adequate on-site adequate interim storage capacity to be authorized.
+In the context of the ongoing authorization process of the NPPs decommissioning plans, the Competent Regulatory Authority ISPRA, at that time APAT, has in fact taken the position that, before the start up of dismantling activities of the nuclear island, in the case of unavailability of the final National repository, the licensee has to provide an adequate on-site interim storage capacity to be authorized

-In this new context, on the bases of the governmental decision to move into a decommissioning strategy involving the unconditional release of the sites in the span of 20 years, comprehensive plans have been submitted by SOGIN to the Ministry of Economic Development for Garigliano, Caorso, Trino and Latina NPPs in order to obtain the overall decommissioning licenses, to be granted according to the provisions envisaged in the Legislative Decree of March 17, 1995, n.
+On the basis of the governmental decision to move into a decommissioning strategy involving the unconditional release of the sites, comprehensive plans have been submitted by SOGIN to the Ministry of Economic Development for Garigliano, Caorso, Trino and Latina NPPs in order to obtain the overall decommissioning licenses, to be granted according to the provisions envisaged in the Legislative Decree of March 17, 1995, n.
 230.